AhnafNabil/poridhi.io.intern/PULUMI/PULUMI js/Lab-3/README.md

 ### Summary

 By following these steps, you will have set up a VPC with one public subnet, one private subnet, a public route table, a private route table, an Internet Gateway, and a NAT Gateway, and configured EC2 instances in both subnets using Pulumi and AWS CLI on Windows.
-If you encounter any issues or need further assistance, feel free to ask!